by Emily Reuben

 Social media can be scary.
 We all struggle to get likes and get noticed, and sometimes this desire for attention clouds our better judgement.
 People hide behind screens to say and do terrible things.
 Predators stalk and harm people online.
 The internet is scary, and we should discuss it, but let’s not forget to talk about the people behind the computer.
 Facebook isn’t making anyone kill themselves, but the Blaires of the world are.

-Until horror movies are willing to stop making ghosts and witches scapegoats for human cruelty, Facebook, Twitter, and Instagram will continue to only be scary to those who think social media really does operate on witchcraft.
+Until horror movies are willing to stop making ghosts and witches scapegoats for human cruelty, Facebook, Twitter, and Instagram will continue to only be scary to those who think social media really does run on witchcraft.